 Based on the evaluation of our previous year's targets, we will adjust our targets for the next two years and focus more closely on the improvements that have not yet been achieved.
-The focus over the next two years will therefore be on reducing our energy and water consumption.

-- Reducing energy and water consumption by educating guests and especially staff about energy- and water-saving strategies and lifestyle changes - Transplanting again over 2000 coral colonies from the three nurseries to the house reef (expected 2025), as well as onto metal frames with guests - Increase, or at least maintain the amount of locally produced vegetables and fruits - Increased focus on monthly island clean-ups and Reethi Days.
-The aim is to achieve a higher number of participants from each department - Increased employee participation in our in-house recycling initiative colorcoordinated bins for various recyclable waste. - Educate guests about the island's flora and fauna and Maldivian culture through tours and future activity offerings - Involving staff in the protection of our reefs through educational snorkeling sessions - Increased focus on our CO2 emissions and the reduction of high-emission products

-At Reethi Faru, we are dedicated to protecting our marine environment and precious species.
+The focus over the next two years will therefore once again be on reducing our energy and water consumption and on reef development after the El Niño season. - Reducing energy and water consumption by educating guests and especially staff about energy- and water-saving strategies and lifestyle changes - Establishment of new coral cultivation methods and the construction of artificial reefs. - Involving staff in the protection of our reefs through educational snorkeling sessions - Increase, or at least maintain the amount of locally produced vegetables and fruits - Increased focus on monthly island clean-ups and Reethi Days.
+The aim is to achieve a higher number of participants from each department - Increased employee participation in our in-house recycling initiative colorcoordinated bins for various recyclable waste. - Increased focus on our CO2 emissions and the reduction of high-emission products At Reethi Faru, we are dedicated to protecting our marine environment and precious species.
 We plan to take steps every day to improve our operations and ensure sustainability is at the forefront of our decision making